 One that others will want to open, read and act on by clicking a link?
-How can we up our email game plan to deliver consistent value to our audience, and convert their interest into sales?
+How can we up our email game plan to deliver consistent value to our audience and convert their interest into sales?

 We’ve turned to the online marketing authorities to curate the best tactics and strategies for crafting outstanding emails… ones that will actually get opened and read!
 So, let’s get started.

 For an email campaign to be effective, your subscribers need to establish a foundation of trust with you.
 They must feel secure in the knowledge that you’re not going to sell their personal information to third parties or flood their inboxes with spam.
-They’re looking for value in exchange for their time and attention, and an email campaign is the ideal method to deepen that relationship with your readers.
+They’re looking for value in exchange for their time and attention, and an email campaign is an ideal method to deepen that relationship with your readers.

-And the three steps to building trust via emails are:
+The three steps to building trust via emails are:

 The Subject Line